• Skip to main content

 • 8 oz Asian noodles or regular spaghetti - I used brown rice soba noodles

-• 1 batch Thai peanut butter sauce - see notes for recipe
+• Thai peanut butter sauce - see notes for recipe, I used about half of the batch

 • 1 cup carrots (about 2 carrots) - julienned or shredded